coderdiaz/strapi-rich-text/README.md

 ### ⚡ Features

-- [New] Custom fields: Allow to capture a formatted text value (Bold, Clear format).
+- [New] Custom fields: Enable capturing of a formatted text value (bold, clear formatting).

 ### ✨ Install